-EDITED BY ELLA KAHU.
-RICHARD SHAW AND HELEN DOLLERY What is a New Zealander?
+Tūrangawaewae Second edition EDITED BY ELLA KAHU.
+RICHARD SHAW AND HELEN DOLLERY

+What is a New Zealander?
 How do we understand what makes Aotearoa New Zealand complex and unique?
 And what creates a sense of belonging and identity?
 In this revised and updated edition, experts again direct their sharp analysis at these and other important issues.
 Written for university students, it will appeal to anyone interested in where we have come from and where we are headed.
 ELLA KAHU is a lecturer in the School of Psychology at Massey University.
-Her research interests are in social psychology and higher education, and, in particular, how people manage their at times conflicting social roles and identities.
+TE RĀ MORIARTY (Ngāti Toa Rangatira, Ngāti Koata, Rangitāne and Ngāti Kahungunu) is an assistant lecturer in Te Pūtahi a Toi, the School of Māori Knowledge.
 RICHARD SHAW is the Director BA (External Connections) at Massey University.
-He is a Professor of Politics and convenes and teaches Tūrangawaewae: Identity and Belonging in Aotearoa New Zealand.
-HELEN DOLLERY is a Senior Tutor in Massey's University's School of People, Environment and Planning.
+HELEN DOLLERY is a senior tutor in Massey's University's School of People, Environment and Planning.

 PUBLISHED: June 2022 ISBN: 9781991016003 Limpbound, 230 x 163mm.
-288 pages. \$60
+320 pages. \$60